Specifications of Dedicated Load Balancers

 Description

-The new connections do not reach the CPS (HTTP) defined in Table 3, and new requests can be properly routed.
+• The new connections do not reach the CPS (HTTP) that a small I application load balancer can handle, so new requests can be properly routed.

-The new connections exceed the CPS (HTTP) defined in Table 3, and new requests will be discarded.
+• The new connections exceed the CPS (HTTP) that a small I application load balancer can handle, so new requests will be discarded.

 Note

-Table 2 and Table 3 list the specifications of dedicated load balancers.
+Table 6 and Table 7 list the fixed specifications of dedicated load balancers.

-Table 2 Specifications for network load balancing (TCP/UDP)
+Table 6 Fixed specifications for a network load balancer (TCP/UDP)

 Type